 If your student is absent from the lab, back in clinical work, or researching off campus, set up a meeting schedule and a timetable for work completion.
 Students are expected to maintain their full-time status for at least 14 out of every 17 weeks in each term.

 Provide Mentorship and Serve as an Academic Role Model

-Students look to their supervisors for guidance and support throughout the graduate program.
-Genuine interest and enthusiasm on the supervisor’s part as well as kind, critical appraisal is highly valued and appreciated.
-In particular, students need time with their supervisors.
-Frequent, open communication is a KEY factor.
+Students need time with their supervisors.
+Frequent, open communication is a key factor.
 Don’t just talk about the science—discuss mutual expectations of supervision, career aspirations, level of independence, personal blocks to success, etc.

 Regular, Documented Program Advisory Committee Meetings

 All members of the PAC must have an appointment with the School of Graduate Studies through a graduate unit at the university.
 PAC membership can be changed as the research project requires.